paulscherrerinstitute/EtherCatEvr/README.md

-  - EtherCAT SII EEPROM holds configurable EtherCAT-relevant data (e.g., layout of the PDO) as well as vendor-specific configuration parameters (e.g., timing reference frequency)
+  - EtherCAT SII EEPROM holds configurable EtherCAT-relevant data (e.g., layout of the PDO) as well as vendor-specific configuration parameters (e.g., timing reference frequency).

 Bootstrapping a new board involves the following steps:

- 1. Install some jumper.
+ 1. Install some jumpers.
- 2. Initial configuration of the FPGA via JTAG (when flash is blank).
+ 2. Set DIP-Switch to EEPROM emulation mode (hardcoded default SII prom contents)
- 3. Set DIP-Switch to EEPROM emulation mode (hardcoded default SII prom contents)
+ 3. Initial configuration of the FPGA via JTAG (when flash is blank).
  4. Bring up the board on EtherCAT.
  5. Use EtherCAT FoE to program the flash; after reboot/power-cycle the FPGA then configures from flash.